 The risk for night-time visual disturbances is further increased for patients with high myopia due to smaller effective optical zones associated with deeper ablations.
 If the ablation zone of the laser treatment is decentered, even an adequate effective optical zone for the pupil size may not cover the entire pupil diameter.

-More information about the correlation between pupil size and night vision disturbances (spherical aberrations) can be found at the following link:
+More information about the correlation between pupil size and night vision disturbances (spherical aberrations) with diagrams can be found at the following link:

 What about Stiles-Crawford effect?